hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-Architecture.md

 To understand the following technical internals we first will have a short look at what happens in terms of an example workflow.

-So due to the above example code we have string keys and integer values and the resulting emitted values are the same.
+To make the understanding simple we think of an IMap<String, Integer> and emitted keys to have the same types.
 Imagine you have a three node cluster and initiate the map reduce job on the first node.
 After you requested the JobTracker from your running / connected Hazelcast we submit the task and retrieve the ICompletableFuture which gives us a chance of waiting for the result to be calculated or adding a callback to go a more reactive way.